BUG-Association/ART/Gallery/ColourCharts/README.txt

-The scenes in this directory show head on renderings of the two Macbeth Colour Checkers.
+The two scenes in this directory show head on renderings of the two Macbeth Colour Checkers.
+Also, there is a subdirectory which contains all the colour pages of the Munsell Book of Color.